f-hafner/mag_sample/README.md

 # mag_sample
 This is some sample code of my research projects.
-I have worked on two main projects in the past.
-The first uses data from Microsoft Academic Graph (MAG) and ProQuest.
-The present repo is an extract of this project.
+The present repository is an extract from a project that uses data from Microsoft Academic Graph (MAG) and ProQuest.

-The second project uses confidential data and everything is stored on a separate server which I can access only with a vpn.
-There I use more R code for data analysis than in the present repo.
+In another I use confidential data and everything is stored on a separate server that is not connected to the general internet.
+There I use more R code for data analysis than in the present repository.

 ## Directory structure
-- `src/`: data preparation and linking.
-- `analysis/`: analyze the publication careers of scientists.
+- `src/`: data preparation and linking; analyze the publication careers of scientists.
+- `output/`: destination for tables and figures generated in `src/`.

 ## Contents

-### directory `src`
+### directory `src/dataprep`
 The `pipeline.sh` script calls consecutively the scripts for
 - setting up the sqlite database with MAG data
 - preparing additional tables for analysis